delan/www.azabani.com/drafts/spelling-grammar-2.md

 <div class="_commit"><a href="https://crrev.com/c/3297885"><code>CL:3297885</code></a><img width="40" height="40" src="/images/badapple-commit-dot.svg"></div>

-### Precise decoration lengths
+### Precise wavy decorations

-To that end, one of the biggest changes we’ve landed is making `wavy` decorations start and stop exactly where needed, rather than falling short.
+To that end, one of the biggest improvements we’ve landed is making wavy decorations start and stop exactly where needed, rather than falling short.
-This includes the new spelling and grammar lines, other than on macOS.
+This includes the new spelling and grammar decoration values, other than on macOS.

 <figure><div class="scroll"><div class="flex" style="flex-direction: column;"><div class="_gifs _paused">
     <!-- ffmpeg -y -video_size 384x216 -framerate 60 -f x11grab -i :0+15,307 \%03d.png -->